-The large, often blue spotted, and indefatigable fliers found around the ponds, streams and lakes of the United States, go by the common name darners.
+The large, often blue and green indefatigable fliers found around the ponds, streams and lakes of the United States, go by the common name darners.

-Tricanthagyna darners, a sutropical genera, make their presence known in North America with the Phantom Darner (Tricanthagyna trifida), pictured at the top of the page.
+Starting with Tricanthagyna darners.
+They make their presence known in North America with the Phantom Darner (Tricanthagyna trifida), pictured at the top of the page.
 Also called Three-spined Darners because of the three spines that protrude from the lower abdomen of females, Phantom Darners inhabit the forest areas of southern Georgia and Florida.

 Male eye color changes over time from green to blue.
 Female eye color changes from green to brown over time.